George Frederic Cannons: Back to London

 On 8 October 1932, the Vice President of Milton Weinberg Advertising Co. wrote a letter to recommend the exceptional photographic abilities of Mr George Cannons.
 He continues, "During the past five years our organization has depended entirely upon Mr. Cannons for every phase of our work concerning the camera.
 His reputation as a photographer in Hollywood is worldwide, and we consider his work as a commercial photographer equally fine.
 We rate him as one of this country's outstanding photographers.

-Cannons opened a studio on the first floor at 1 Dover Street London and held an opening exhibition on Tuesday 24 January 1933 of his portraits of Hollywood celebrities.
-Portraiture Popularity reported that Cannons provided excellent consolation in the most generous and variegated array of cocktails both exotic aesthetic and plain pattern it has been my lot to encounter in many a moon.
-I was able to catch sight of some intimate and finely composed portraits of Dietrich, of Anna May Wong, to Ben Turpin and ....Frank Turttle.
-Cannons' work- or what I saw of it-is arresting in its quality, intimate and revealing of character.
+Cannons opened a studio on the first floor of the building at 1 Dover Street, London.
+On Tuesday January 24th, 1933, he held an opening exhibition about his portraits of Hollywood celebrities.
+Portraiture Popularity reported that "Cannons provided excellent consolation in the most generous and variegated array of cocktails and I was able to catch sight of some intimate and finely composed portraits of Dietrich, of Anna May Wong, to Ben Turpin and ....Frank Turttle.
+Cannons' work- or what I saw of it-is arresting in its quality, intimate and revealing of character."

 One of Cannons' first undertakings was to make a series of pictures for The Radio Pictorial in 1935.
 Nina Mae McKinney was photographed by Cannons and was featured on the magazine cover.

 The Liverpool Evening Express published an article entitled My Sitters, The Stars by Cannons of Hollywood in 1934.
 You will have heard good deal about the "grooming" process by which a girl is prepared for stardom, photographed to advantage and publicised all over the world.
 Girls in the process of "grooming" have been sent to me from various studios, and it has been my job to get the best possible pictures of them.
 Cannons took some perfect photographs of Dolores de Rio and he prided himself that he contributed in a really definite way to the building of this star.
 Cannons continues I dispense with all the usual trappings of the photographic studio.
 Too many photographers "dramatize" the camera-making their subjects nervous in consequence- but II have found it best never to put on an "act".
 Instead, I make it more of a party of the proceedings, taking my subjects naturally during the course of conversation.
 Moreover, I work without make-up.